Mitchell-SysBio/2026_NonAntibiotic/README.md

 organizeMutation.m:

-### Figure 1 & Supplementary Figures 1 & 2:
+### Figure 1 & Supplementary Figures 1:
-Figure1.m is a script that outputs Figure 1C, Supplementary Figures 1 & 2.
+Figure1.m is a script that outputs Figure 1C, Supplementary Figures 1.
 It calculates the log2 fold change in IC50 and MGC and plots the bar plots of the log2 fold change.
-It also plots the dose-response curves.
 - Uses data files:
     - AutoResistanceData_2026-04-24.mat
     - ABXmechColorMap.mat
     - allLFC_021926.mat
     - FigureOrder.mat

-### Figure 2 & Supplementary Figures 3 & 4:
+### Figure 2 & Supplementary Figures 2:
-Figure2.m is a script that outputs Figure 2 A & B, and Supplementary Figures 3 & 4.
+Figure2.m is a script that outputs Figure 2 A & B, and Supplementary Figures 2.
 It plots the cross-resistance and cross-sensitivity to a panel of antibiotics in bar and radar plots.
 - Uses data files:
     - ABXmechColorMap.mat
     - allLFC_021926.mat